-The County will pay four percent (4%) of the seven percent (7%) member contributions to PERS.
-The PERS contribution shall be considered as part of the gross salary for any future salary comparison studies.
-Effective the July 17, 2013 pay date, employees shall begin paying their full PERS member contribution (7%) on a pre-tax basis.
+Additionally, the County agrees to report the Employer Paid Member Contribution (EPMC) as CalPERS eligible earnings.
+Employees will pay 7% of the 7% as a net deduction, in order to help pay for this benefit.
+Effective the first full pay period in July 2013, EPMC shall be eliminated.
+Effective the July 17, 2013 pay date, employees shall begin paying their full CalPERS member contribution (7%), on a pre-tax basis.